 Vending machines are one of the only recession-proof investments in the world — and if you own one, they can also be a fantastic stream of passive income.
 Sites like Gumball.com can hook you up with your very own vending machine.
 Just keep it stocked, and watch the money roll in as the hungry and thirsty insert cash all year long.
 Gumball.com estimates a profit of $220 for every case of gumballs you sell through your machine.

 25. Buy or Lease an ATM

 Those annoying fees you wish you didn’t have to pay when you withdraw money at an out-of-network ATM could be going in your pocket.
-Companies like ATM Money Machine can put you in charge of your very own ATM, whether you choose to lease, buy or even start your own ATM business.
-The site’s lease-to-own options are around $80-$100 a month and can make between $530-$1,100 a month with a $2.95 usage fee.
+Companies like ATM Money Machine can put you in charge of your very own ATM.
+ATM Money Machine claims most of its start-ups earn their investment back inside of six months and then earn profits for years.
+Used ATMs start at $1,399.

 26. Buy a Billboard

 When you go for a drive, you’ll notice big advertisements towering high above the freeway.
 Advertisers pay good money to place their ads on billboards — and you can buy one of your very own.
 It’s important to understand the market and make sure all the permits are in order, but once you’re up and running, you can rent your billboard space to marketers for as long as you own it.
-FitSmallBusiness.com estimates the rent on a billboard average about $250 a month in rural areas, $1,500-$4,000 in small to midsized markets and $14,000 or more in big cities.
+FitSmallBusiness.com estimates the rent on a billboard averages about $750-$1,500 a month in rural areas, $1,500-$2,000 in small to mid-sized markets and $14,000 or more in big cities.